LaunchCode-Education-Archived/liftoff-OLD/articles/interview-questions/README.md

 ## Interview Questions

-For this excercise you will work together to answer interview questions.
+For this exercise, you will work together to answer interview questions.
 Each of you will have a list of questions to ask the other person.
-Go through your questions, and give some feedback to your classmate on how they do.
+Go through your questions and give some feedback to your classmate on how they do.

 Remember to answer the questions with a Claim-Evidence based model.
 Back up your answers by giving examples from your experiences so far!